Gourang14/Cableteque-Bicycle-Configurator/README.md

 ## Business Value & Use Cases

-*For Product & Inventory Teams: Drastically reduce manual data entry by defining thousands of product variations in a single, intuitive Excel file, instantly generating a complete and error-free digital catalog.
+* 'For Product & Inventory Teams': Drastically reduce manual data entry by defining thousands of product variations in a single, intuitive Excel file, instantly generating a complete and error-free digital catalog.
-* For Development & Engineering: Utilize the clean JSON or CSV output as a single source of truth to power front-end product pages, populate search databases, or integrate directly with backend ERP and inventory systems.
+* 'For Development & Engineering': Utilize the clean JSON or CSV output as a single source of truth to power front-end product pages, populate search databases, or integrate directly with backend ERP and inventory systems.
-* For Business Stakeholders: Empower non-technical users to self-serve.
+* 'For Business Stakeholders': Empower non-technical users to self-serve.
 The interactive Streamlit application allows anyone to upload a file and generate the data they need without writing a single line of code.

 ---